vcaixeta/netoops/README.md

 # netoops!
-Notes and pieces of Code for when I forget everything that I learned...again.
+NetOps Notes and pieces of Code for when I forget everything that I've learnt before ...again.